 Coco coir is especially conducive to helping vining plants grow while still ensuring they are hydrated at all times.
 Plant lovers can rest assured that with regular plant upkeep and a bit of natural fiber in the mix, their green friends will be around for weeks, months and even years to come.

-It can support your plant as it grows and can be reused easily if plantings need to be changed regularly.
+It can support your climbing plant as it grows and can be reused easily if plantings need to be changed regularly.
 Coco coir could be exactly what you need if you’re looking for natural support when watching your plants grow.

 Best for Aroids.